Tallahassee LGBTQIA Discrimination Attorney

 For years, we have fought to protect the rights and interests of hardworking people throughout the greater Tallahassee region, Jacksonville, and the Florida Panhandle.
 Our attorneys have taken more than 100 cases to trial, and our experience in the courtroom has given us an in-depth familiarity with the court system.
 In addition, our success on behalf of our clients is attested by our dozens of five-star reviews on Google and the many honors our attorneys have received, including our AV Preeminent rating from Martindale-Hubbell.

-Would you like to talk with a Tallahassee LGBTQIA discrimination attorney?
+Would you like to talk with a Tallahassee LLGBT+ discrimination attorney?
 Then reach out to Cruz Law for an initial case review.
 We are ready to guide you through the process of your legal claim, help you better understand your options for seeking justice, and give you the support you need.

-What Is LGBTQIA Discrimination
+What Is LGBT+ Discrimination

-LGBTQIA discrimination occurs when an employee is treated unfairly by their employer due to the employee’s sexual orientation or transgender status.
-LGBTQIA discrimination can include being denied a job or promotion, not receiving equal pay, not being offered training or job opportunities, or being terminated or laid off.
+LGBT+ discrimination occurs when an employee is treated unfairly by their employer due to the employee’s sexual orientation or transgender status.
+LGBT+ discrimination can include being denied a job or promotion, not receiving equal pay, not being offered training or job opportunities, or being terminated or laid off.
 Discrimination can also include transgender workers not being provided accommodations for their gender identity, such as being forced to use restrooms inconsistent with their identified gender.

-LGBTQIA discrimination can also involve harassment of a worker by managers/supervisors or co-workers for the targeted worker’s sexual orientation or transgender status.
+LGBT+ discrimination can also involve harassment of a worker by managers/supervisors or co-workers for the targeted worker’s sexual orientation or transgender status.
 Harassment may include:

 • Questioning a worker’s sexual orientation or gender identity

-Examples of LGBTQIA Discrimination in the Workplace
+Examples of LGBT+ Discrimination in the Workplace

 • Making employment decisions, such as hiring, firing, pay, job assignments, or training based on a worker’s sexual orientation or transgender status